fmxsh/f3c/f3c-spec.md

 As stated, the [inline terminator definition] is recognized by the principle of _binding structures_, but, then, not treated the same as, say, a [string] literal.
 The aquired literal in question, the terminator definition, is not used for retrieval in a query, unlike what a [string] literal would be used for, but for the need to know where the consequtive set of lines ends, so that that set of lines can be retrieved as the queried-for literal.

-## Format overall

-The configuration format does not define any necessary beginning and end.
-Thus, the format is considered a stream rather than a file.

-### Identifiers must be unique

-Identifiers are considered unique identifiers of a set of data, but can still occur more than once in the same stream.

 ## Basic representations (semantic attribution)

 Out of all characters of the _pre-fundamental characters_, certain ones will be given special meaning.
 The selected characters will be the concrete representations of the conceptual tokens outlined earlier, and will be the most fundamental building blocks of the syntax.
 Characters, that otherwise can represent anything, are given the general meaning of being tokens, where each token has a specific uniquely defined meaning.